xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 }
 ```

-- careful with putting them in `List<S>` (or some other structure) and making them mutable -- if we attempt to do something like `myList[i].IncreaseByOne()`, it will just modify the returned copy and not do anything
+- careful with putting them in {% ihighlight cs %}List<S>{% endihighlight %} (or some other structure) and making them mutable -- if we attempt to do something like {% ihighlight cs %}myList[i].IncreaseByOne(){% endihighlight %}, it will just modify the returned copy and not do anything
 	- this **doesn't happen with arrays**, since they're not using an indexer
 	- it's generally a good idea to make structures immutable, because users will use it like this